 “I remember one of my sons being hard on and hurting the other,” says Patty.
 “I listened while the one who was hurt cried, and I did not urge his brother to apologize, or anything.”

-She assured the hurt one that his brother was good, and apologised that she hadn't intercepted in time to help,.
+She assured the hurt one that his brother was good, and apologized that she hadn't intercepted in time to help,.
 She told her son that his brother loved him and then let things go when the hurt child stopped crying and resumed play.

 “Within a half hour, I saw the brother who had been aggressive go to the room where his younger brother was playing, and strike up a game with him, making his brother laugh.
 The older one figured out how to repair the relationship without a single word from me.”